elgbar/InfiniteBootleg/design/magic.md

 Main component is a wand that is configured differently to cast different spells.
 These spells should be customizable by the player.

-Each staff is created by combinng a type of wood and a gem.
+Each staff is created by combining a type of wood and a gem.
 The wood will determine the power of the staff, the gem will determine the spell, Rings can be used to modify the spell.
 Each staff has 1+ slots and 0+ ring slots.
 The slots types are determined by the wood type.

 Each staff can be "forged" with a different spell.
 The wood used will determine how powerful the spell is.